 This primitive is generated by the MAC sublayer for the local PHY entity at the end of a NAV (#7491)and at a time indicated in 10.3.2.1 (CS mechanism) after each MAC slot boundary, which is described in 10.3.7 (DCF timing relations) and 10.22.2.4 (Obtaining an EDCA TXOP)(#40).
 This request can be used by some PHY implementations that may synchronize antenna diversity with slot timings.

+This primitive is also generated by the MAC sublayer for the local PHY entity when the conditions are met to perform OBSS_PD-based spatial reuse operation as defined in 25.9.2 (OBSS_PD-based spatial reuse operation).

 Effect of receipt